 Basic Data Mining Tutorial

-Welcome to the Microsoft Analysis Services Basic Data Mining Tutorial.
+Welcome to the Microsoft SQL Server 2008 Analysis Services (SSAS) Basic Data Mining Tutorial.
 Microsoft SQL Server provides an integrated environment for creating and working with data mining models.
-In this tutorial, you will complete a scenario for a targeted mailing campaign in which you create models for analyzing and predicting customer purchasing behavior and for targeting potential buyers.
-The tutorial demonstrates how to use three of the most important data mining algorithms, how to analyze your findings using the mining model viewers, create predictions and accuracy charts, using the data mining tools that are included in Microsoft SQL Server Analysis Services.
+In this Basic Data Mining Tutorial, you will complete a scenario for a targeted mailing campaign in which you create three models for analyzing customer purchasing behavior and targeting potential buyers.
+The tutorial demonstrates how to use the data mining algorithms, mining model viewers, and data mining tools that are included in Microsoft SQL Server Analysis Services.
 The fictitious company, Adventure Works Cycles, is used for all examples.

 When you are comfortable using the data mining tools, we recommend that you also complete the Intermediate Data Mining Tutorial, which demonstrates how to use forecasting, market basket analysis, time series, association models, nested tables, and sequence clustering.